Prince of Wales to launch initiative aimed at ending homelessness

 Accompanying the launch is a new Ipsos survey commissioned by William’s Royal Foundation aimed at helping to improving understanding about the issue.

-It revealed one in five (22%) of 3,473 adults questioned in May have some personal experience of homelessness either directly (9%) or via family (8%) or friends (7%).
+It revealed one in five (22 per cent) of 3,473 adults questioned in May have some personal experience of homelessness either directly (9 per cent) or via family (8 per cent) or friends (7 per cent).

-The research found 72% of those questioned thought homelessness had got worse during the past 12 months, while 73% believed that ending homelessness was not given enough attention by society.
+The research found 72 per cent of those questioned thought homelessness had got worse during the past 12 months, while 73 per cent believed that ending homelessness was not given enough attention by society.

 The future King described his project as “an additive to what is already being done” in a Sunday Times interview but Republic, which campaigns for an elected head of state, criticised the plans and called on him to “directly” challenge the Government for, it claimed, causing homelessness.